SU($2$) string tension in the continuum limit using an effective theory of center vortices: the Wilson loop average in the presence of the center vortices - the area law fall-off

 \subsection{Discussion on string tension and vortex properties}

-In this subsection, we obtain the string tension and discuss its characteristics in terms of the stiffness, tension and a parameter defined as the potential strength between the vortices.
-As mentioned in section \ref{subsec:vortex}, when a Wilson loop pierces the hypersurface $\Sigma$, it observes a singularity or discontinuity (see Fig. \ref{fig1}.(a)), which multiplies the Wilson loop by a phase (see Eq. \eqref{phase difference}).
-On the other hand, we recall that the linking number $L\left( C,l\right)$ is symmetric with respect to the interchange of the loops $C$ and $l$.
-Therefore, it can be interpreted in such a way that the Wilson surface S is pierced by the vortex loop $l$ and this vortex loop should observe the singularity on the Wilson surface (see Fig. \ref{fig1}.(c)).
-This singularity is shown as $\delta(\bar{y})$ in Eq. \eqref{Wdelta} and it just shows that an intersection between the Wilson loop and a vortex has been happened.
-Thus, the singularity signals a discontinuity at the Wilson surface, meaning the vortex loop must detect this discontinuity when it pierces the Wilson loop—just as the Wilson loop detects a discontinuity when it pierces the vortex loop.
-However, its existence has no impact on the calculation of the string tension and the area law.
-We recall that, for simplicity, the Wilson surface is considered as a rectangular shape on the $t-x$ plane, therefore this singularity shows itself on the $\bar{y}=0$ plane.
+In this subsection, we extract the string tension and discuss its characteristics in terms of the stiffness, the vortex tension, and the parameter describing the potential strength between the vortices.
+As mentioned in Section~\ref{subsec:vortex}, when a Wilson loop pierces the hypersurface $\Sigma$, it detects a singularity or discontinuity (see Fig.~\ref{fig1}.(a)), which results in a phase factor multiplying the Wilson loop (see Eq.~\eqref{phase difference}).
+On the other hand, since the linking number $L(C,l)$ is symmetric under the interchange of the loops $C$ and $l$, the same process can be interpreted from the viewpoint of the vortex loop.
+Namely, the Wilson surface $S$ is pierced by the vortex loop $l$, and the vortex loop detects the singularity located on the Wilson surface (see Fig.~\ref{fig1}.(c)).
+This singular structure appears as $\delta(\bar{y})$ in Eq.~\eqref{Wdelta}.
+The Dirac delta function originates from the definition of the vortex current $J^C_\mu(x)$ (see Eq.~\eqref{J}), which encodes the localization of the vortex field on the Wilson surface.
+In this sense, $\delta(\bar{y})$ reflects the intersection between the vortex configuration and the Wilson surface, rather than representing an independent contribution.
+Thus, this singular structure represents the discontinuity associated with the intersection of the vortex loop and the Wilson surface, in analogy with the discontinuity detected by the Wilson loop when it pierces the vortex configuration.

-The area $S$ and the string tension $\sigma$ have dimensions $L^2$ and $L^{-2}$, respectively; where $L$ indicates the length.
-On the other hand, the delta function $\delta(\bar{y})$ has dimension $L^{-1}$.
-We make $\delta(\bar{y})$ dimensionless by using temperature $T$ as a relevant and proper parameter that introduced in Matsubara frequency in Fourier expansion in Eq. \eqref{Fourier }.
-Therefore, the Wilson loop is rewritten as,
+We recall that, for simplicity, the Wilson surface is considered as a rectangular surface on the $t-x$ plane; therefore, the singularity appears on the $\bar{y}=0$ plane.
+Although center vortices are generally expected to possess a finite thickness or profile, the Dirac delta function appearing in the present derivation would still arise even if such a thickness or profile were taken into account.
+Rather, it originates from the intersection of the two-dimensional Wilson surface with the localized center-vortex configuration in the $t$--$x$ plane.
+The resulting singularity is therefore a direct consequence of this geometric intersection and reflects the localized interaction between the Wilson surface and the center vortex, rather than the internal structure of the vortex itself.

+To clarify the dimensional nature of this contribution, we note that although $S$ denotes the Wilson surface area with dimension $L^2$, the combination $\delta(\bar{y})S$ appearing in the exponent does not have the required dimension for an area term.
+In fact,